TIAA vs. Fidelity vs. Schwab

 Recommendations

-Beginners: We propose an investment-advisory account at any one of the three firms presented here.
-A human advisor somewhere in the mix would be even better.
+Beginners: We suggest an advisory account at any of the three firms listed here.
+A setup that includes a human advisor would be even better.

-Small Investors: For a retirement account, we suggest Fidelity or Schwab.
+Small Investors: For a retirement account, we would lean toward Fidelity or Schwab.
 For a robo account, Fidelity.
-For a taxable account, any of the three.
+For a taxable account, any of the three can work.

-Frequent Stock & ETF Trading: We defend Schwab with their great software.
+Frequent Stock & ETF Trading: We still defend Schwab because its software is excellent.

 Promotions